Empathetech-LLC/empathetech_flutter_ui/README.md

 ## Time

 Please reach out to the [community](mailto:community@empathetech.net?subject=Becoming%20a%20contributor) contact about becoming a contributor.
-Empathetech LLC doesn't tend to run out of ideas, only time!
-Here are a few current...
+There's never a shortage of ideas, only time!

-### Planned features

-- More languages!
+### More languages

 If you speak English and a currently unsupported language, please reach out!
-- More EzWidgets with required and/or preconfigured semantics
-- Querying [GoogleFonts](https://pub.dev/packages/google_fonts) rather than relying on a predetermined [list](./lib/src/consts/googleFonts.dart)
+The more the merrier.

 ## Money

 Many thanks for any and all donations!
-We're happy to have helped!

 ### Paypal